rails/rails/guides/source/active_record_validations_callbacks.md

 Validation Helpers
 ------------------

 Active Record offers many pre-defined validation helpers that you can use directly inside your class definitions.
 These helpers provide common validation rules.
-Every time a validation fails, an error message is added to the object's +errors+ collection, and this message is associated with the attribute being validated.
+Every time a validation fails, an error message is added to the object's `errors` collection, and this message is associated with the attribute being validated.

 Each helper accepts an arbitrary number of attribute names, so with a single line of code you can add the same kind of validation to several attributes.

-All of them accept the +:on+ and +:message+ options, which define when the validation should be run and what message should be added to the +errors+ collection if it fails, respectively.
-The +:on+ option takes one of the values +:save+ (the default), +:create+  or +:update+.
+All of them accept the `:on` and `:message` options, which define when the validation should be run and what message should be added to the `errors` collection if it fails, respectively.
+The `:on` option takes one of the values `:save` (the default), `:create`  or `:update`.
 There is a default error message for each one of the validation helpers.
-These messages are used when the +:message+ option isn't specified.
+These messages are used when the `:message` option isn't specified.
 Let's take a look at each one of the available helpers.

-### +acceptance+
+### `acceptance`

 Validates that a checkbox on the user interface was checked when a form was submitted.
 This is typically used when the user needs to agree to your application's terms of service, confirm reading some text, or any similar concept.
 This validation is very specific to web applications and this 'acceptance' does not need to be recorded anywhere in your database (if you don't have a field for it, the helper will just create a virtual attribute).